-— NPR raves about The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier
+NPR raves about The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier

+>

-Thanks for stopping by kevinvaughan.net — my virtual home.
+> Thanks for stopping by kevinvaughan.net — my virtual home.
 I hope you explore a bit — there’s all kinds of stuff to see — and that you find the visit an enjoyable one.

+>

-I’m still learning about what goes into a workable website, but I want this to be a place where we can talk about writing, both the process and specific projects, such as The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier that I co-authored with Fort Collins climber Jim Davidson.
+> I’m still learning about what goes into a workable website, but I want this to be a place where we can talk about storytelling, both the process and specific projects, such as The Ledge: An Adventure Story of Friendship and Survival on Mount Rainier that I co-authored with Fort Collins climber Jim Davidson.
 It was published by Ballantine Books, a division of Random House, and is available at fine booksellers everywhere.
 It’s been released in Italy with a new title (Il Cerchio Bianco) and was released in paperback in the United States on Jan.
 1, 2013.
 I also want it to be a place to discuss my projects for FOX Sports 1, where I am a national investigative reporter.

+>

-I know from a quarter century of practice that writing can be an exasperating thing.
+> I know from a quarter century of practice that writing can be an exasperating thing.
 The great sportswriter Red Smith has been quoted as saying: “There’s nothing to writing.
 All you do is sit down at a typewriter and open a vein.”

+>

-But there’s also nothing quite like the written word — or the translation of it to the computer screen.
+> But there’s also nothing quite like the written word — or the translation of it to the computer screen.